|

 even to the S-120 model, all the other radios came with a cheap and

 lousy IF self-oscillation design.
-The way the BFO works in these
+The way the BFO works in

 later radio is for the "gimmick" capacitors (actually just wires